marcoskirsch/nodemcu-httpserver/README.md

 * GET
 * Multiple MIME types
 * Error pages (404 and others)
-* Remote execution of Lua scripts
+* Server-side execution of Lua scripts
 * Query string argument parsing

 ## How to use

 1. Upload server files using [luatool.py](https://github.com/4refr0nt/luatool) or equivalent.
    Or, even better, use GNU Make with the bundled makefile.
-Type the following to upload server, init, and some example files.
+Type the following to upload server code, init.lua (which you may want to modify), and some example files.

          make upload

-   Add the following to your init.lua in order to start the server:

-         require("httpserver")
-         server = httpserver.start(80, 10)
+   Compile the server files so that it uses less memory.
+This needs free memory so I suggest you do it after a fresh node.restart().

+         node.compile("httpserver.lua")
+         node.compile("httpserver-static.lua")
+         node.compile("httpserver-error.lua")

+   If this is not in init.lua, then start the server by typing:

+         dofile("httpserver.lc")(80)

-   In this example, 80 is the port your server is listening to, and 10 is the timeout (in seconds) for clients.
+   In this example, 80 is the port your server is listening at but you can change it.

 2. Upload files you want to serve.
    Again, use luatool.py or similar and upload the HTML and other files.